bitmark-inc/docs/pages/register-and-control-data/share-rights.md

 ### Paying for a share creation

-Paying for Bitmark share creation works the same way as [paying for a Bitmark Certificate transfer](https://github.com/bitmark-inc/docs/blob/shannona-patch-working-with-bitmark/learning-bitmark/quick-start/working-with-bitmarks/transferring-bitmarks.md#transferring-bitmarks-using-the-bitmark-cli).

-To do so using the Bitmark-CLI:
+To do so using the Bitmark CLI:

   ```shell
     #Run the bitcoind